I won’t sugar coat it. The first year of our New Zealand living experience was hard.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page

-In 2009, we moved to New Zealand from the other side of the world (the UK) with our two young kids, $25,000 NZD in our pockets and a longing to say that we were, at last, living the kiwi dream.
+We had $25,000 NZD in our pockets and a longing to say that we were, at last, living the kiwi dream.

 But things don’t always turn out the way you plan.